imazen/imageflow/README.md

 Focusing exclusively on the transform and re-encode use case permits Imageflow to have a small, auditable codebase.
 It also frees time to spend on mathematical correctness and performance.
 Our early prototype of Imageflow is 2.5x faster than tuned copies of Vips or ImageMagick; and has equivalent or higher scaling quality.
 Most users will see an order of magnitude increase in server throughput.

 Most visual artefacts you see in images today are entirely avoidable.
 Decades of hacky approximations, bad mathematical and color space reasoning, and legacy compression behaviors combine to establish a very low bar for image quality.
-**There's no valid reason your web server can't deliver image quality on par with Adobe Lightroom, and do so in milliseconds.**
+**There's no valid reason your web server can't deliver image quality on par with Adobe Lightroom, and do so in 8 to 200 milliseconds.**

 **Imageflow enables that scenario.
 We don't need to shy away from on-the-fly image processing; we just need to focus on it and invest in our tools.**